Human Detection of Political Speech Deepfakes across Transcripts, Audio, and Video: Discussion

-These results are based on an experiment with a stimuli set that is much larger than most stimuli sets for the psychology of media effects research~\cite{reeves2016use} and deepfake detection~\cite{vaccari2020deepfakes, dobber2021microtargeted, barari_political_2021}, but it is important to add a caveat that we focused on a single context, political speeches, and algorithm, the deepfake lip-syncing wav2lip algorithm, which is very effective at manipulating a person who is facing forward and already speaking into a convincing fake video.
-While we present evidence that adds considerable nuance to the media effects literature on communication modalities, future work may consider additional nuances by exploring heterogeneity based on other kinds of deepfake manipulations like face swapping and head puppetry~\cite{lyu_deepfake_2020}, contexts that require more sophistication to produce a convincing fake (e.g. where a person is moving, turning their head, and interacting with other people), and who is being manipulated~\cite{bryan_behavioural_2021}.
+These results are based on an experiment with a stimuli set that is much larger than most stimuli sets for the psychology of media effects research~\cite{reeves2016use} and deepfake detection~\cite{vaccari2020deepfakes, dobber2021microtargeted, barari_political_2021}, but it is important to add a caveat that we focused on a single context, political speeches, and a combination of algorithms, the deepfake lip-syncing wav2lip algorithm and the DeepFaceLab library, which are very effective at manipulating a person who is facing forward and already speaking into a convincing deepfake video.
+While we present evidence that adds considerable nuance to the media effects literature on communication modalities, future work may consider additional nuances by exploring heterogeneity based on other kinds of deepfake manipulations like face swapping and head puppetry~\cite{lyu_deepfake_2020}, contexts that require more sophistication to produce a convincing deepfake (e.g. where a person is moving, turning their head, and interacting with other people), who is being manipulated~\cite{bryan_behavioural_2021}, and contexts immediately relevant to current events (for example in March 2023, fake arrest images of Donald Trump were released on social media leading up to his indictments by the Manhattan District Attorney's office and the United States Department of Justice~\cite{Vincent_2023}).